yuewu57/ClinSearch-Crosswalk/README.md

-# Evidentia-CSC: a Clinical Search Convertor
+# A Clinical Search Convertor

 **Ovid MEDLINE → PubMed**

-Part of Evidentia

 A deterministic, rule-based, recall-oriented converter implementing the approved v21 rules.
 It translates Ovid MEDLINE syntax into PubMed syntax with line-by-line audit and local validation.
 It is independent of generative AI and is not affiliated with or endorsed by Cochrane, Ovid, or the U.S. National Library of Medicine (NLM).